 Jane Reid practices family law exclusively, and has since 2004.
 She deals in all areas of family law, which includes property division, spousal and child support, and issues related to the care of children.
 Her practice involves high net worth cases with complex property division and income and support issues, where her understanding of corporate structures and financials, as well as associated tax issues, is an asset.

-Jane is a litigator, who is also a certified collaborative lawyer and mediator.
+Jane is a mediator, certified collaborative lawyer and litigator.
 Jane works hard to resolve each case outside of court, but is a skilled litigator when required.
 Jane also regularly negotiates and prepares cohabitation and marriage agreements for clients who are looking for financial certainty in the future.

-As a litigator, Jane has successfully represented clients in all levels of court in British Columbia.
+As a mediator, Jane assists parties to resolve matters outside of court with her extensive knowledge of the law, along with her considered and creative approach.
+As a litigator, she has successfully represented clients in all levels of court in British Columbia.
 Jane recognizes that each client’s circumstances are unique and tailors her approach and strategy accordingly.
-As a mediator, she assists parties to resolve matters outside of court with her extensive knowledge of the law, along with her considered and creative approach.
 No matter the case or process, Jane exercises common sense and is always attentive, empathetic and encouraging.
 She believes that wealth is knowledge and works to keep her clients well informed of both the process and the law.

-Jane has been recommended as a leading family lawyer in British Columbia by Doyle’s Guide.
+Jane has been listed as a leading practitioner in family law in British Columbia by both Lexpert and Doyle’s Guide.